-Instruction for First Holy Communion is accomplished through our Religious Education Program.
+Instruction for First Holy Communion is combined with preparation for Confirmation and it is accomplished through our Religious Education Program.

 Anointing of the Sick

 Anointing of the Sick is a sacrament of healing.
 This sacrament is often received in an emergency situation in a hospital or home.
-Please call the Holy Ghost emergency pager number -- (303) 240-0297 and enter your contact number if you have an emergency situation.
+Please call the Holy Ghost emergency pager number -- (303) 240-0297 and enter your contact number so we can call you back.

 In addition, anytime a person needs a medical procedure that involves any risk of mortality, that person should receive this sacrament.

-Finally, elderly Catholics can and should receive this sacrament from time to time if their health is precarious.
+Finally, elderly Catholics can and should receive this sacrament from time to time.

 Holy Ghost celebrates the beginning of many marriages.
 The Sacrament of Holy Matrimony is an incredible gift of God that elevates human love and devotion to a supernatural covenant.
 Please find complete information about beginning your marriage at Holy Ghost on our Weddings page: